 Katrina Hampton is a Columbia-based artist and teacher working across a variety of disciplines including printmaking, collage, painting, and mixed media.
 She currently teaches visual art at Westwood High School in Richland School District Two.
 Hampton has been an instructor with CMA summer camps since 2013.

-Mary Hendrix earned a Bachelor of Science degree in art from East Tennessee State University and a Master of Arts degree in the art of teaching from the University of South Carolina.
-She has taught art in a myriad of institutions including senior citizens centers, psychiatric hospitals, private schools, and public schools.
+Mary Hendrix earned a Bachelor of Science in art from East Tennessee State University and a master’s degree in the art of teaching from the University of South Carolina.
+She has taught art in a myriad of institutions including senior citizens centers, private schools, and public schools.

 Sara McGregor is a visual arts teacher of Digital Photography 1 and 2 and Art 1 at River Bluff High School.
-McGregor is a graduate of the University of South Carolina with a Master of Arts in teaching in art education and the College of Charleston with a Bachelor of Arts degree in arts management.
-Her photographs have been exhibited at the Columbia Museum of Art, University of South Carolina, and at the Halsey Institute of Contemporary Art’s Young Contemporaries, a jury-selected exhibition.
+McGregor graduated from the University of South Carolina with a Master of Arts in teaching in art education and the College of Charleston with a Bachelor of Arts in arts management.
+Her photographs have been exhibited at the Columbia Museum of Art, the University of South Carolina, and at the Halsey Institute of Contemporary Art’s Young Contemporaries, a jury-selected exhibition.

-Rachel “Bird” Mongin is an illustrator and writer out of Pretty Weird Art, an art studio best known for its passion for storytelling, busy colors, and sci-fi happiness.
-Mongin and her husband have self-published 11 titles including Creepy Cat, Death Elf and Woose, Skull Gun Bunny, and Kitten Barbarian.
+Rachel Mongin is an illustrator and writer out of Pretty Weird Art, an art studio best known for its passion for storytelling, busy colors, and sci-fi happiness.
+She and her husband have self-published 11 titles.
 Mongin taught in the public school system for over 10 years, successfully organized a comic book club for children, and serves as a mentor for young artists interested in pursuing creative careers.